The EU's digital product passport is coming, are you ready?

 • Sustainability Information

-Benefits of the Digital Product Passport for Consumers:
+Benefits of the digital product passport for consumers:

-• Increased transparency and easier purchase decisions
+• Increasing transparency and facilitating purchasing decisions

 • Supporting responsible companies

-• Facilitating recycling
+• Making recycling easier

-Benefits of the Digital Product Passport for Manufacturers:
+Benefits of the digital product passport for manufacturers:

 • Increased consumer trust and improved brand image